mcci-catena/DNC-UI/README.md

-## About DNC Server
+## About DNC UI
-Generic DNC-UI is a user interface for managing devices and clients.
+Generic DNC UI is an user interface for managing devices and clients.

 ## Release History